 Stress fractures: Symptoms, diagnosis and treatment

-Stress fractures are some of the most common sports injuries.
-They are tiny breaks in the bone, usually caused by repetitive stress from activities such as running.
-Although they can be quite painful, they usually heal themselves if rested for a few months.
+Stress fractures can be quite painful, but usually heal themselves if rested for a few months.

 Many different sports increase the risk of stress fractures.
 Activities that require running and jumping may cause fractures in the legs or feet.
 More than half of all adult and adolescent stress fractures occur in the lower leg bones.
 In adults 25% of fractures are in the metatarsal bones of the feet (the bones of the instep).